 Saluting Their Service 2020 - Australian Defence Force

-In 2018 for Anzac Day, Girl Guides are encouraged to conduct research or undertake activities focusing on life at home during times of war.
+In 2019 for Anzac Day, Girl Guides are encouraged to conduct research or undertake activities focusing on communication during times of war.

-For detailed information on how the 2018 Saluting Their Service badge can be earned please click on the link below:Saluting-their-Service-Challenge-2018.pdf
+For detailed information on how the 2019 Saluting Their Service badge can be earned please click on the link below:Saluting-their-service-2019.pdf

 Women In Transport

 The National Program Team in partnership with Transport Women Australia Ltd have developed a Program resource, activities and a colouring book to encourage girls to explore a range of activities focusing on transport in Australia.

 Women are a vital part of an industry that moves people, food and goods around the country and is a necessary part of both industry but also our daily life.